Ballet and Wilderness

 After a first excursion, including an overnight stay in the national park’s wilderness camp, dancer (and husband of Cullum) Vincent Loermans enthuses: “Wilderness is something very special.
 I suddenly realise that we have become accustomed to so many things that are luxuries that we absolutely don’t need.
 In the city, we imagine we need this and that.
 It’s a great experience to realise how little we need to be truly happy.”

-An indication of the dissolution of the boundaries between the natural realm and the human world can be found in the text accompanying the piece “Im Wald” on the youth ballet’s website.
+An indication of the dissolution of the boundaries between the natural realm and the human world can be found in the text accompanying the piece “Im Wald” on the website of the Bavarian Junior Ballet Munich.
 Using the music of the accompanying orchestral piece “Vajrayӑna” by the French composer Camille Pépin as an example, it speaks of a “connection between the microcosm of the human body and the macrocosm of the universe”.
 Claudine Schoch’s statement that music and wilderness are particularly similar in their supernatural nature comes to mind again.

 A slightly different approach emerges from the university course “Christian Environmental Ethics”, a compulsory elective subject within the Environmental Humanities.
 According to Markus Vogt, who teaches “Christian Environmental Ethics” in Munich and wrote the standard work of the same name, a “decisive innovation in environmental ethics” is the “spatial turn”, the “spatial ethical approach”, which “goes beyond merely wanting to protect individual objects in nature with care and instead enables it to rediscover space more existentially as a field of reference for ethics”.